xxyzzzq/quex/doc/source-old/trouble/visual_studio.rst

     icuuc.lib

-is added, which is the library entry for ICU's character codec converters.
+is added, which is the library entry for ICU's character encoding converters.
 The paths where the Visual Studio searches for additional libraries can be influenced by the entry 'Additional Library Directories' under 'Linker/General' in the same property window.
 With this setup the example projects should